citp/privacy-policy-historical/d/de/del/deliciousbrains.com.md

-> *The following text is extracted and transformed from the deliciousbrains.com privacy policy that was archived on 2014-09-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140907215652id_/https%3A//deliciousbrains.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the deliciousbrains.com privacy policy that was archived on 2015-03-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315060319id_/https%3A//deliciousbrains.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Delicious Brains

 This Privacy Policy (" **Privacy Policy** ") applies to Delicious Brains (the " **Website** "), with the main URL being <http://deliciousbrains.com/>, which is maintained by Delicious Brains Inc. (the " **Website Owner** "), and sets out how the Website Owner collects, uses, and discloses personal and other information.
-The Website Owner has an address at 2049 Highway 2 Milford Station, NS Canada B0N 1Y0.
+The Website Owner has an address at Suite 200-252, 14 Court Street, Truro, NS, Canada B2N 3H7.

   1. In this Privacy Policy:
     1. " **Personal Information** " means information that identifies you, such as your name, address, telephone number or email address;